-Once you’ve found the perfect hat, follow these tips to ensure that your hat ages at least as well as you do.
+Once you’ve found the perfect hat, follow these tips to ensure that it ages at least as well as you do.

 The first step is to create a kit stocked with all the supplies you’ll need to spruce up, revive, or restore your hat.